Linux kernel: Security

 Kernel bugs present potential security issues.
 For example, they may allow for privilege escalation or create denial-of-service attack vectors.
 Over the years, numerous bugs affecting system security were found and fixed.
 New features are frequently implemented to improve the kernel's security.

 Capabilities(7) have already been introduced in the section about the processes and threads.
 Android makes use of them and systemd gives administrators detailed control over the capabilities of processes.

-Linux offers a wealth of mechanisms to reduce kernel attack surface and improve security which are collectively known as the Linux Security Modules (LSM).
+Linux offers a wealth of mechanisms to reduce kernel attack surface and improve security that are collectively known as the Linux Security Modules (LSM).
 They comprise the Security-Enhanced Linux (SELinux) module, whose code has been originally developed and then released to the public by the NSA, and AppArmor among others.
 SELinux is now actively developed and maintained on GitHub.
 SELinux and AppArmor provide support to access control security policies, including mandatory access control (MAC), though they profoundly differ in complexity and scope.

-Another security feature is the Seccomp BPF (SECure COMPuting with Berkeley Packet Filters) which works by filtering parameters and reducing the set of system calls available to user-land applications.
+Another security feature is the Seccomp BPF (SECure COMPuting with Berkeley Packet Filters), which works by filtering parameters and reducing the set of system calls available to user-land applications.

 Critics have accused kernel developers of covering up security flaws, or at least not announcing them; in 2008, Torvalds responded to this with the following:

 I personally consider security bugs to be just "normal bugs".
 I don't cover them up, but I also don't have any reason what-so-ever to think it's a good idea to track them and announce them as something special...one reason I refuse to bother with the whole security circus is that I think it glorifies—and thus encourages—the wrong behavior.
 It makes "heroes" out of security people, as if the people who don't just fix normal bugs aren't as important.
 In fact, all the boring normal bugs are way more important, just because there's[sic] a lot more of them.
 I don't think some spectacular security hole should be glorified or cared about as being any more "special" than a random spectacular crash due to bad locking.

 Linux distributions typically release security updates to fix vulnerabilities in the Linux kernel.
 Many offer long-term support releases that receive security updates for a certain Linux kernel version for an extended period of time.

 In 2024, researchers disclosed that the Linux kernel contained a serious vulnerability, CVE-2024-50264, located in the AF_VSOCK subsystem.
 This bug is a use-after-free flaw, a class of memory corruption issue that occurs when a program continues to use memory after it has been freed.
 Such flaws are particularly dangerous in the kernel, as they can allow attackers to escalate privileges.
 The bug was resolved in May 2025.